Read with BonusRead with Bonus

 For the past three years, Diana had almost gotten used to the daily accusations and humiliation she faced every single day.

-Diana's voice was calm, "I still can't compare to you, Mr. Smith, surrounded by lovers.
+To those insults, she had long become numb, calmly saying, "I still can't compare to you, Mr. Smith, surrounded by lovers.
 Your affairs have made the headlines more than a dozen times in a month."

 A perfect couple turned into resentful partners, and their entanglement only brought pain to themselves.